When the Myth of Progress Unravels

 — Barbara Ehrenreich

-The likelihood that five religious Supreme Court justices are about to eliminate women’s right to terminate a pregnancy [ADDENDUM: which they proceeded to do in late June] — a protection representing “a half-century of progress toward a more equal society” — has elicited not only widespread alarm and anger but also a sense of incredulity.
+The fact that five religious Supreme Court justices have eliminated women’s right to terminate a pregnancy — a protection representing “a half-century of progress toward a more equal society” — has elicited not only widespread alarm and anger but also a sense of incredulity.
 Have the bad old days really returned?
 Can social progress be rolled back so easily, with well-established freedoms and rights just ripped away?

 The answer appears to be yes, and it’s happening in real time with respect to not only reproductive rights but civil rights, voting rights, the separation of church and state (including protection from religiously based mandates and prohibitions), and democracy itself.
 In fact, we are witnessing a worldwide “expansion of authoritarian rule”; 2021 marked the “fifteenth consecutive year of decline in global freedom.”